 5. "Raspberry Beret"

 This 1985 No. 2 hit explores Prince's simpler joys in songwriting about everyday pleasures.
-It's the same poetry that would surface in his compositions like the Bangles' "Manic Monday," showcasing the multi-dimensional layers of Prince the creative.
+It's the same poetry that would surface in his compositions like the Bangles' "Manic Monday," showcasing the multi-dimensional layers of Prince the creative soul.

 4. "Purple Rain"

-"Purple Rain" started off as a 10-minute country song written for Stevie Nicks, but was transformed into Prince's definitive power ballad, a 7-minute heartbreak hit with a historically epic guitar solo.
-It remained poignantly symbolic that the song became Prince's last song that he performed live.
+"Purple Rain" started off as a 10-minute country song written for Stevie Nicks, but was transformed into Prince's definitive power ballad, a 7-minute heartbreak hit with a historic guitar solo.
+It remained poignantly symbolic that the song became the last song that Prince performed live.

 3. "Little Red Corvette"